 In the spring budget of 2020, the Chancellor announced the introduction of a National Insurance holiday for employers that hire former members of the UK regular armed forces.
-The holiday will exempt employers from any National Insurance contributions liability on a veteran’s salary up to the Upper Secondary Threshold (UST) in their first year of civilian employment (the employee will still be liable for National Insurance contributions)
+The holiday will exempt employers from any National Insurance contributions liability on a veteran’s salary up to the Upper Secondary Threshold (£50,270 per year) in their first year of civilian employment (the employee will still be liable for National Insurance contributions).

 This relief will be available from April 2021.
 Employers will be able to claim this relief for 12 months starting from the first day of the veterans first civilian employment after leaving Her Majesty’s armed forces.
 Subsequent employers will be able to claim this relief during this 12 month period.

 From April 2021 to March 2022, employers will still need to pay the associated secondary Class 1 National Insurance contributions as normal and then claim it back retrospectively following the end of the 2021-22 tax year.
-From April 2022 onwards, HMRC intend that the secondary (employers) NIC relief is claimed directly via payroll.
+From April 2022 onwards, the secondary (employers) NIC relief will automatically be calculated by Payroll Manager and is claimed directly via payroll.

 More information can be found at gov.uk/government/publications/national-insurance-contributions-relief-for-employers-who-hire-veterans

 How will Payroll Manager handle the NIC holiday for veterans?

 If you have taken on a qualifying veteran (as per the rules specified in gov.uk/government/publications/national-insurance-contributions-relief-for-employers-who-hire-veterans ) then click ‘Employees‘ then ‘Employee Details‘ from the main menu in Payroll Manager, and select the ‘Work‘ tab.